What parents need to know

 Parents Need to Know

-Parents need to know that this really isn't a kids' movie.
+Parents need to know that Finding Neverland is a very emotional drama.
 It's about J.M.
 Barrie and his relationship with four boys who have lost their father before the movie begins and who lose their mother before it ends.
 Barrie's marriage breaks up because (among other things) his wife has a new boyfriend.
 It will probably disappoint younger kids who come expecting something Peter Pan-like.
 If you do go with your kids, you might talk about sources of imagination and creativity.

 What's the story?